ashish1009/Kreator/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

 ## Road Map
+Develop the following Games and Editor and Add Fetures as per need in iKan
+- Chess
+- Mario
+- Kreator
+- Suduku

 - 3D
     - Renderer APIs
         - Scene Renderer